Essays (mostly from Turning The Tide)

 We are all now collectively paying the price for the anarchy of capitalism, of production for profit.
 In this holographic, fractal society, the same inherent irreconcilable contradictions are imprinted at every level from the sub-microscopic to the planetary, found in every part as in the whole.
 The reason there are not enough masks and other protective equipment for medical and care-giving personnel, let alone all the workers who need them — the grocery clerks, postal carriers, field hands, fast food workers, machinists, janitors, teachers, check-out cashiers or nannies — is not merely because Trump fucked up in pooh-poohing the coronavirus for too many vital weeks, but because as a commodity under capitalism, such emergency products have been outsourced for production to cheap-labor countries, so that the maximum value can be extracted from super-exploited labor.
 They are produced within the global supply chain in quantities established by the market for maximum profitability and efficiency on the distribution end as well, according to the principles of just-in-time inventory control — the same reason the stores ran out of toilet paper when everyone tried to buy some extra at the same time.
 The cornucopia does not fill itself endlessly and automatically; provisions are provided by collective and coordinated human labor.

 So we need to embrace socially-responsible physical distancing as a discipline, a practice of mindfulness and connectedness to other humans engaging in a similar socially-beneficial practice for the common good.
 In so doing, we can use it as an antidote — not to the coronavirus, but to the far more destructive viral memes that govern our consciousness and behavior under capitalism and colonialism: look out for number one, money talks, America first, nice guys finish last, my way or the highway; you’re fired; you snooze, you lose; it’s a dog eat dog world; if you’re white, you’re all right, if you’re Black, get back; you’re beautiful when you’re angry; don’t worry your pretty little head about it– all the sickness of the spirit and the lack of moral guidance that brought us Trump.
-Our latest wartime president is learning willy-nilly that bullets and bombs are useless against a virus — and in fact, in the long run, are useless against the desire for freedom of a united people.
+Our latest wartime president is learning willy-nilly that bullets and bombs are useless against a virus — and in fact, in the long run, are useless against the desire for freedom, justice and dignity of a united people.

 We need social cohesion and social solidarity, to restore the understanding that we ARE our brothers’ and our sisters’ keepers, to regain the commitment to think always of the needs of the seventh generation coming, that was developed by the indigenous people of this land whom this society tried and failed to exterminate.
 We need to stand with the prisoners, with the migrants in detention, with the unhoused, with the Gazans.
 But we also need to regain a sense of our own collective purpose and united power.